If you’re a fan of Vikings, Norse mythology or just cool ancient stuff in general, then you’ll want to learn more about runes.

 How many confirmed examples of Viking runes have been found?

-There are around 6,000 confirmed Viking runes across Scandinavia and other areas where the Vikings settled or traded.
+Around 6,000 confirmed examples of Viking runes have been found across Scandinavia and other areas where the Vikings settled or traded.

 The main types of Viking runes